 Office 365 is the catch-all term for the Microsoft subscription plans that offer users a bundle of productivity software and services.
 In exchange for a monthly fee, subscribers gain access to all of the standard Microsoft applications — including Word, PowerPoint, Excel, OneNote and Outlook — as well as cloud storage and other services intended to improve workplace productivity.

-There are many useful and powerful tools in the Office 365 suite that can help small to mid-sized companies be more productive and collaborative.
-However, it’s often hard for small businesses to make sense of all the offerings available under Office 365.
+There are many useful and powerful tools in the Office 365 suite that can help businesses, small and large, be more productive and collaborative.
+However, it’s often hard for businesses to make sense of all the offerings available under Office 365.
 Here’s a quick guide to the Office 365 productivity tools that you have at your disposal.

 The Benefits of Office 365 for SMBs

-One of the greatest advantages of Office 365, especially for small- and medium-sized businesses, is its cloud-based nature.
-This means that the applications and storage that you use are hosted and run on Microsoft servers and made available to you via the internet.
+One of the greatest advantages of Office 365 for businesses is its cloud-based nature.
+This means that the applications and storage that you use are hosted by Microsoft so you save in IT costs and overhead while leveraging Microsoft’s enterprise-grade platform and security – benefits that allow businesses of all sizes to scale and reduce costs and IT complexity.

 The cloud-based nature of Office 365 has a number of beneficial implications for your small business.
 For one, you no longer have to worry about crashes or disasters, as you would if you ran an in-house solution.
 Because all of your data is within the cloud, Microsoft takes total responsibility for support, maintenance and backups.
 In addition, your data remains safe and secure under Microsoft lock and key, yet you can still access it from anywhere at any time using only an internet connection.